ereidelbach/SentNet/README.md

 # Python Packages

-The following packages are required to run SentNet's in python:
+The following packages are required to run SentNet's in Python:

 * argparse
 * docx